-CD is in Year 3 of an initiative to adopt energy efficient and green construction standards for affordable housing projects as well as housing rehabilitation.
+CD is in Year 4 of an initiative to adopt energy efficient and green construction standards for affordable housing projects as well as housing rehabilitation.
 CD has partnered with the County's Weatherization Program, administered through the Employment Training and Community Services Group, and the Clean Energy Coalition to provide training to contractors and subcontracts in energy efficiency and weatherization improvements.
 In addition, CD is working with the City of Ann Arbor Energy Coordinator to implement a low-interest loan program for energy-related improvements to residential and commerical properties through the Energy-Efficiency and Conservation Block Grant.
 The Urban County continues to provide CDBG funding to operate the County-wide Energy Efficiency Program adopted in 2008.
-Housing Rehabilitation Specialists work with housing non-profits to implement energy-efficiency improvements into the final specifications for all homeownership assistance and multi-family rehabilitation projects based on the energy auditors recommendations.
+Housing Rehabilitation Specialists work with housing developers to implement energy-efficiency improvements into the final specifications for all homeownership assistance and multi-family rehabilitation projects based on the recommendations from the pre-energy audit.
+Housing developers are required to provide the results of the post-energy audit and proof that the property is Energy Star rated after the improvements are completed.
+CD is partnering with the United Bank and Trust to access Federal Home Loan Bank of Indianapolis Neighborhood Improvement Program funds to leverage the federal HUD funds used for these energy initiatives.